svmiller/svmiller.github.io/_posts/2019-08-09-us-terrorism-ideology-analysis-1970s.md

 Motivation-wise, left-wing extremists were clearly the focal point of the problem.
 There were almost 800 terror attacks in the decade perpetrated by people or groups with left-wing motivations.
 The overlap between left-wing terrorism and nationalist-separatist terrorism---the second biggest category---was non-trivial as well, which further accentuates the nature of terrorism that decade.

 <table id="stevetable">
-<caption>The Number of Terror Attacks by Motviation in the 1970s</caption>
+<caption>The Number of Terror Attacks by Motivation in the 1970s</caption>
  <thead>
   <tr>
    <th style="text-align:left;"> Motivation </th>